 - Another factor in tooth coloration is environmental.
-For example, in areas where there is a naturally high fluoride content the water, this could lead to the discoloration of the teeth of those who use that water source as their drinking water.
+For example, in areas where there is a naturally high fluoride content in the water, this could lead to discolored teeth of those who use that water source as their drinking water.

 - Some people have naturally brighter and thicker enamel than others, and set the standard for tooth whiteness.

 The Whitening Procedure